zepben/ewb-sdk-examples-python/README.md

 # EWB Python SDK examples

-This repo contains examples for utilising the [Pytho SDK](https://github.com/zepben/evolve-sdk-python).
+This repo contains examples for utilising the [Python SDK](https://github.com/zepben/evolve-sdk-python).
 If you don't wish us Python, you can alternatively use the [JVM SDK](https://github.com/zepben/evolve-sdk-jvm), which is written in Kotlin and compatible with Java.

 ## Adding the EWB SDK to your own project